dssjoblom/rails-ansible-stack/README.md

 deployment stack (Nginx+Puma with LetsEncrypt, Sidekiq, PostgreSQL, Redis, and other commonly used services) on Ubuntu 22.04.

-The playbooks assume that Rails will be deployed with Mina, but you could could use e.g. Capistrano or a custom script as well.
-For non-Mina deployment scripts, the Rails app should be placed in
-{{app_directory}}/current, and the deployer should deploy as user admin (created by the playbooks).
+Additionally, this project contains a Mina configuration that can be used to deploy the Rails application, but you can also use custom scripts or other tools, e.g. Capistrano.

 Bugs
 ----